Multiplayer Homicidal Chauffeur Reach-Avoid Games: A Pursuit Enclosure Function Approach: Pursuit Strategies based on Task Allocation

 Proof. \rm Regarding (\ref{itm:task-1}), the identical argument to the proof of Theorem 4.1 in \cite{RY-XD-ZS-YZ-FB:19} proves that the well-known NP-complete \emph{3-dimensional matching problem} \citep{RMK:72} is polynomially reduced to special instances of the BIP \eqref{eq:BIP}.
 Regarding (\ref{itm:task-2}), it follows from the definition.
 Regarding (\ref{itm:task-3}), since $0 \leq \sum_{e_{cj} \in \mathcal{E}} z(a_{cj}) < \frac{\sum_{e_{cj} \in \mathcal{E}} a_{cj} L }{\min \{ N_p, N_e \} L } \leq 1$, then $\sum_{e_{cj} \in \mathcal{E}} z(a_{cj})$ is strictly dominated by the value increment of matching one more evader.
 Thus, the conclusion follows directly, and (\ref{itm:task-4}) can be proved similarly.

 \end{thom}

 To solve \eqref{eq:BIP}, many solvers can be used (e.g., Gurobi, Matlab).
 If the number of players is large, the Sequential Matching Algorithm \citep{RY-XD-ZS-YZ-FB:19} is a $1/2$ approximation polynomial algorithm, and an exact algorithm if the solution does not contain pursuit coalitions with two pursuers.
 Motivated by \cite{RY-XD-ZS-YZ-FB:19,LA-JS-SG-JM:22}, we combine the ERP winning (motion planning) with the task allocation (task planning) in a receding-horizon manner and thus propose a multiplayer receding-horizon ERP strategy (\algoref{alg:multiplayer-re-ERP-stra}) that ensures a monotonically increasing number of guaranteed captured evaders.
-Since at most two pursuers are needed for the ERP winning by the coalition reduction, the number of tasks to be considered is reduced from $(2^{N_p} - 1)N_e$ to $(N_p + 1) / N_p N_e$. $\mathit{ERP\_Winning} (X_{cj}, f_c)$ determines whether $P_c$ guarantees an ERP winning against $E_j$ from $X_{cj}$.
+Since at most two pursuers are needed for the ERP winning by the coalition reduction, the number of tasks to be considered is reduced from $(2^{N_p} - 1)N_e$ to $(N_p + 1) / N_p N_e$, {\revise which however, as \thomref{thom:task-alloc} states, is still an NP-hard problem.} $\mathit{ERP\_Winning} (X_{cj}, f_c)$ determines whether $P_c$ guarantees an ERP winning against $E_j$ from $X_{cj}$.
 This can be verified using the proposed steer-to-ERP approach with the positional PEFs $\{ f_i^\textup{ps} \}_{P_i \in \pteam} $, i.e, check the winning parameters and safe distances in Theorems \ref{thom:sink-winning-AC-1v1} or \ref{thom:sink-winning-AC-2v1}.